randdusing/cordova-plugin-bluetoothle/readme.md

 ## Background Modes (iOS) ##
-Background modes have been changed, so follow the steps below:
-1. Background mode(s) are no longer added to your project's plist file by default.
+Background mode(s) are no longer added to your project's plist file by default.
 They can be added manually by editing the plist file, or you can use the following plugins: [cordova-plugin-background-mode-bluetooth-central](https://github.com/randdusing/cordova-plugin-background-mode-bluetooth-central) and/or [cordova-plugin-background-mode-bluetooth-peripheral](https://github.com/randdusing/cordova-plugin-background-mode-bluetooth-peripheral).
-2. Restore identifiers must be specified when calling initialize and/or initializePeripheral using the restoreKey parameter.
-See initialize and initializePeripheral for details.

 Scanning works differently in the background.
 There seem to be three different states: